apache/carbondata/docs/data-management-on-carbondata.md

   NOTE (<b>RESTRICTION</b>):
   Delete Segment operations are <b>not supported</b> on main table which has pre-aggregate tables created on it.
-All the pre-aggregate tables <b>will have to be dropped</b> before update/delete operations can be performed on the main table.
+All the pre-aggregate tables <b>will have to be dropped</b> before delete segment operations can be performed on the main table.
 Pre-aggregate tables can be rebuilt manually after delete segment operations are completed